kzw/anthroposi/README.md

 This outputs `2.83KiB`

 ## Tests
-The behavior of this module is documented in the tests.  `make test` will trigger a run
+The behavior of this module is documented in the tests.  `make test` will trigger a run.
+An example output is
 ```
 KZs-MacBook-Pro:anthroposi me$ make test
 rspec -I lib tests && touch test